Build an MLOps Pipeline

 terraform init

-In the following cell, replace netID with your actual net ID, and replace id_rsa_chameleon with the name of your personal key that you use to access Chameleon resources.
+In the following cell, replace netID with your actual net ID, replace id_rsa_chameleon with the name of your personal key that you use to access Chameleon resources, and replace the all-zero ID with the reservation ID you printed above..

 # runs in Chameleon Jupyter environment